-C.1.18 In any years in which an external consultant has been called in to assist with assessment, describe any business relations between the consultant or any company in its group with the company or any other company in its group.

-N/A

-C.1.19 State the events in which directors are obliged to step down.

-The retirement and resignation of directors are regulated in Article 31 of the Regulations of the Board:

-- Directors must step down at the end of the term for which they were appointed and in all other events stipulated in law, the Articles of Association and the Regulations of the Board. - Directors must also tender their resignations and step down in the following cases: - a) When they are affected by one of the causes of incompatibility or disqualification established in law, the Articles of Association or the Regulations of the Board. - b) When they step down from the executive post to which their appointment as Director was linked, when the shareholder they represent on the Board disposes of all its shares in the Company or reduces its interest to an extent requiring a reduction in the number of Proprietary Directors and, in general, whenever the reasons for their appointment disappear. - c) When the Board, following a report by the Nomination and Remuneration Committee, considers that: (i) the Director is in a situation, related or not with their actions within the company, that could jeopardise the company's prestige and reputation, (ii) the Director has seriously defaulted their obligations, or (iii) there are reasons of corporate interest so requiring.

-C.1.20 Are special majorities differing from those stipulated in law required for any type of decision?

-[ ] [v] Yes No

-If yes, describe the differences.

-C.1.21 Are there any specific requirements, other than those established for directors, to be appointed chairman of the board?
+N/A C.1.18 In any years in which an external consultant has been called in to assist with assessment, describe any business relations between the consultant or any company in its group with the company or any other company in its group.
+N/A C.1.19 State the events in which directors are obliged to step down.
+The retir rement a and resignation of directors are regulated in Article 31 of the Regulations of the Board: step down at the end of the term for which they were appointed and in all other events stipulated in law, the Articles of Association ons of the Board. - Directo ors must also tender their resignations and step down in the following cases: a) When Board. they are e affected by one of the causes of incompatibility or disqualification established in law, the Articles of Association or the Regulations of the disposes of all it sep down from the executive post to which their appointment as Director was linked, when the shareholder they represent on the Board is shares in the Company or reduces its interest to an extent requiring a reduction in the number of Proprietary Directors and, in general, asons for their appointment disappear. their act ions wit ard, following a report by the Nomination and Remuneration Committee, considers that: (i) the Director is in a situation, related or not with hin the company, that could jeopardise the company's prestige and reputation, (ii) the Director has seriously defaulted their obligations, or assons of corporate interest so requiring.
+C.1.20 Are special majorities differing from those stipulated in law required for any type of decision? [] Yes [√] No If yes, describe the differences.
+C.1.21 Are there any specific requirements, other than those established for directors, to be appointed chairman of the board? [] Yes [ \( \) ] No C.1.22 Do the Articles of Association or Regulations of the Board establish an age limit for directors? [] Yes [√] No C.1.23 Do the Articles of Association or Regulations of the Board establish a limited term of office or other stricter requirements C.1.23 in addition to those provided by law for independent directors, other than as stipulated in law? [] Yes [ \( \) ] No C.1.24 Do the Articles of Association or Regulations of the Board establish specific rules for the delegation of votes to other directors at board meetings, how they are to be delegated and, in particular, the maximum number of proxies that a director may hold, and whether any limitation has been established regarding the categories to which proxies may be granted, other than those established in law?

-[] Yes

-[ \( \) ] No

-C.1.22 Do the Articles of Association or Regulations of the Board establish an age limit for directors?

-[] Yes

-[ ٧ ] No

-C.1.23 Do the Articles of Association or Regulations of the Board establish a limited term of office or other stricter requirements in addition to those provided by law for independent directors, other than as stipulated in law?

-[] Yes

-[٧] No

-C.1.24 Do the Articles of Association or Regulations of the Board establish specific rules for the delegation of votes to other

-C.1.24 Do the Articles of Association or Regulations of the Board establish specific rules for the delegation of votes to other directors at board meetings, how they are to be delegated and, in particular, the maximum number of proxies that a director may hold, and whether any limitation has been established regarding the categories to which proxies may be granted, other than those established in law?
 If yes, include a brief description.